kaisenlinux/manpages-dev/category/FTP/lFTP.md

             put ftp://...
             mput ftp://.../*
             mget -O ftp://... ftp://.../*
-       or  other combinations to get FXP transfer (directly between two FTP servers).  lftp would fallback to plain copy (via client) if FXP transfer cannot be ini‐ tiated or ftp:use-fxp is false.
+       or other combinations to get FXP transfer (directly between two FTP servers).  lftp would fallback to plain copy (via client) if FXP transfer cannot  be  initiated  or  ftp:use-fxp  is false.

        get [-E] [-a] [-c] [-e] [-P N] [-O base] rfile [-o lfile] ...

        Retrieve  the  remote  file  rfile  and store it as the local file lfile.
 If -o is omitted, the file is stored to local file named as base name of rfile.
 You can get multiple files by specifying multiple instances of rfile (and -o lfile).
 Does not expand wildcards, use mget for that.

             -c          continue, reget
             -E          delete source files after successful transfer